pongrobot/pongrobot-perception/README.md

 - `/detector/obj [sensor_msgs/PointCloud2]` - optional topic that publishes the segmented objects sitting on the detected table
 - `/detector/cluster [sensor_msgs/PointCloud2]` - optional topic that publishes the output of the euclidean clustering algorithm on the objects with a new color for each cluster
 - `/detector/cup_marker [visualization_msgs/MarkerArray]` - optional topic that publishes a cylinder marker at located at the centroid of each detected cup
-- `/detector/cup_pose [geometry_msgs/PoseArray]` - topic for the output of the cup detector, each element contains the centroid location of each detected cup ( published in robot frame)
+- `/detector/cup_array [geometry_msgs/PoseArray]` - topic for the output of the cup detector, each element contains the centroid location of each detected cup ( published in robot frame)
+- `/target_cup [geometry_msgs/PoseStamped]` - the topic for the target cup to hit, (published in launcher frame)

 ## Config Options
 Camera configuration options are available in `config/cam_config.yaml`.
 In launch files, all config options are loaded as params at `/camera/*`.